shekkbuilder/C-3/Notes/README.md

 	customer_db all_cust = {189654, 800, "Tom Joyner", "462 Ridge Street", "756-536-7485"};

+Refer to individual members of the structures:

+	single_cust.account = 354675;
+	all_cust[10].name = "Brandon";

 ## Random

-getchar is a stdio library function that reads a single character from stdin (standard input)
+getchar() is a stdio library function that reads a single character from stdin (standard input).

-getchar has no parameters and its sole function is to read the next character as an unsigned char and return its value converted to an integer
+getchar() has no parameters and its sole function is to read the next character as an unsigned char and return its value converted to an integer.